riban-bw/ribanTimer/README.md

 The class is fairly simple.
 See examples for suggested use.

 There are various timer routines and libraries but none (that I found) provided the features I needed.
 Some were more complex, adding to code size whilst others had fewer features.
+The name is to differentiate if from other timer libraries. riban is the trading name I use.

 This library is licenced under the LGPL and is copyright (c) Brian Walton.
 It is not knowingly derived from any other works but depends on the Arduino libraries.
+The source code is available at https://github.com/riban-bw/ribanTimer.git.